Emmotes/ic_spoilers/docs/season_6.md

     "description": {"conditions": [
         {
             "condition": "upgrade_purchased 13243",
-            "desc": "Warden curses his target enemy before attacking it, applying 1 stack of Hex.
+            "desc": "Warden curses their target enemy before attacking it, applying 1 stack of Hex.
 Enemies take $amount% more damage for each Hex stack afflicting them, stacking multiplicatively.
 Each enemy can have up to 4 Hex stacks at a time."
         },
-        {"desc": "Warden curses his target enemy before attacking it, applying 1 stack of Hex.
+        {"desc": "Warden curses their target enemy before attacking it, applying 1 stack of Hex.
 Enemies take $amount% more damage for each Hex stack afflicting them, stacking multiplicatively.
 Initially, each enemy can only have 1 Hex stack at a time."}
     ]},
     "id": 1723,
     "flavour_text": "",